Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 cycling thailand

 Cycling races are getting more popular in Thailand, including multi-day endurance races.
-Also Critical Mass events are seen once in a while.
+Also, Critical Mass events are seen once in a while.

 Bicycle Touring Shops in Thailand

-Thailand has decent bike shops in most of its cities, common Shimano components are easy to get, while SRAM might be harder to come across, except in Bangkok.
+Thailand has decent bike shops in most of its cities, and common Shimano components are easy to get, while SRAM might be harder to come across, except in Bangkok.

 There are some very good bike shops in Bangkok, which stocks also some touring gear, including Schwalbe tires.
 They are called BoVelo, CRAZY Touring, Rit Touring, and BokBok.